 From the inception of Golden Bridges, our founders knew they wanted to honor the seasonal changes of our Earth by celebrating the Solstices and Equinoxs.
-Five years later, we have created our own rituals to mark these turning points in the year:
+So, we created our own rituals to mark these turning points in the year:

 Fall Equinox: Harvest, or Michaelmas, Festival; celebrating gratitude for our earthly bounty, and a celebration of courage and strength in facing unknown fears.